 - Repayments can be fixed at the same amount each month or can be structured to fit your seasonal cash flow requirements.

-- A balloon or residual payment can be set at the end of the term to lower your monthly payments.
+- A balloon payment or residual payment can be set at the end of the loan period to lower your monthly payments.

-- You are responsible for all running costs and maintenance of the vehicle.
+- You are responsible for all operating costs and maintenance of the vehicle.